hmcts/rd-commondata-dataload/README.md

 The Palo Alto untrusted interfaces will form the Palo Alto backend pool, used by requests matched by the path-based rule.

-The files are decrypted and then scanned and if everything is okay then trusted traffic is sent to a configured endpoint, in this case an Azure Blob Storage account.
+The files are decrypted and then scanned and if everything is ok then trusted traffic is sent to a configured endpoint, in this case an Azure Blob Storage account.

 # Data Transformation and Load - This is achieved through a K8S scheduler and Apache Camel.
 Kubernetes scheduler triggers Apache Camel routes which process files stored in Azure blob storage and persists it RDCD database.